 So you think installing a fiberglass pool is easy?
 So did I. Part 1/3

 When I first got into the business, I did so almost by accident and thought it was going to be easy.
-I owned a construction company (and still do), had all the tools, equipment, trucks, and even staff to do it.
+I owned a construction company, had all the tools, equipment, trucks, and even staff to do it.
 I remember thinking how easy this was going to be.
-What turned out to be simple was an absolute battle.
+What turned out to be simple was a battle.
 What wasn't so obvious were the so-called tricks of the trade and the "what not to do's" learned only through experience.
-It took three 16-hour days to install my first pool, and I earned every bit of it.
+It took three 16-hour days to install my first pool CORRECTLY, and I earned every bit of it.
+With close to 1000 pool installed, we have a saying: It's not hard to do...
+But it is easy to screw up.

 Permits

-The first hurdle you will need to overcome is the permit process.
-In most states there is some type of state code.
-The problem is that each local municipality (many rural areas don't even have a department) observes their own building code and sometimes only some of the state's.
+large fiberglass pool permit packet The first hurdle you will need to overcome is the permit process.
+In most areas there is some type of code.
+The problem is that each local municipality (many rural areas don't even have a department) observes their own local code and sometimes only some of the state code.
 Building departments also must work with whatever zoning code is enforced in the area if a separate zoning department exists.
-Unfortunately it is up to you to wade through the homeowners' association, zoning department, then the building department (in that order) to make sure they are all OK with what you want to do and making sure you know EXACTLY what inspection each will want and WHEN.
+Unfortunately, it is up to you to wade through the homeowners' association, zoning department, then the building department (in that order) to make sure they are all OK with what you want to do and making sure you know EXACTLY what inspection each will want and WHEN.
+At the least most departments will require you to follow National Electric Code (NEC).
 Overlooking an inspection could be your biggest mistake.
 Be diligent.
+You don't want to dig something back out.

 Layout

 Establishing the elevation of an inground pool is the next thing you can seriously mess up.
 Before you know where to install the base (or foundation) you need to know what kind of deck you're going to be installing, how it's going to be installed, and what the thicknesses are.
-Then you must know how the layout how the fall (or slopes) on the apron will work.
-There's nothing more upsetting than water not draining away from the pool or worse into the pool or foundation of the house.
+Then you must know how the fall (or slopes) on the apron will work.
+There's nothing more upsetting than water not draining away from the pool or worse, rain draining back into the pool or foundation of the house.
 I've seen inground pools where the rainwater collected in flower beds and flooded dirt and mulch all over the pool deck every time it rained.
 There's no easy one plan fits all when it's time to lay out your project.
-It just has to be right.
+It just has to be right or you're going to be digging something out.

 Excavation

-Now that the hole's dug you need to determine what type of soil you have.
+out of level figerglass pool Now that the hole's dug you need to determine what type of soil you have.
 Sandy soil or peat will settle a lot while clay settles about half.
 This has to be considered when installing your base.
+Isolation may be needed if you are putting stone on sandy soil or boggy soil.
 If there is going to be settling (and there usually is to some degree plus settling from thick base as mentioned above) you must raise your base at the heavy points to account for the settle and hyper compaction.
-Unfortunately this is not a science but very much an art.
+Unfortunately, this is not a science but very much an art.
 Each fiberglass pool model and size will react differently in different soil.
 This is just something you have to feel out and be able to compensate for what hasn't happened yet.
 My first pool I set perfectly level and the next day it had settled 3/4".
-Now I know most installers talk about being level to 1.5" but that's pretty sad and not acceptable in most situations.
-Incredibly some installers accept level to 6" with the intention of hiding it with a cantilever concrete deck.
-As amazing as that sounds I fix a couple of these every year.
+Now I know most installers talk about being level to 1.5" but that's pretty sad and not acceptable in my opinion.
+Incredibly some installers accept level to 4"-6" with the intention of hiding it with a cantilever concrete deck and or a tiled waterline.
+As amazing as that sounds, I fix a couple of these every year.
 This is the result of laziness and inexperience.
 With proper planning and diligence even the cheapest thinnest fiberglass pool can be set level to 1".
+Our sets at level to 1/4" in most all situations.

 Pool Article Categories: